svera/coreander/README.md

 * Lightweight, responsive web interface based on [Bootstrap](https://getbootstrap.com/).
 * Web interface available in English and Spanish, more languages can be easily added.
 * New books added or removed to/from the library folder are automatically indexed (Linux only).
+* Send to Kindle support: Send your documents to your Kindle device wirelessly.

 ## Building from source
 Coreander's only requirement is Go 1.16.